 A properly configured firewall can protect an online server from harmful cyberattacks to the fullest extent possible.

-Secure ways to Configure a Firewall
+Secure Ways to Configure a Firewall

-Firewall setting is critical for ensuring that only authorized administrators have access to a network.
+A firewall setting is critical for ensuring that only authorized administrators have access to a network.

 The following actions are required: